uksto/node-harjoitustyo/README.md

 This is my exercise work project for school course.<br />
 This project is "Learn English!" app.<br />
-App is currently running in Heroku https://node-harjoitus.herokuapp.com/.<br />
+~~App is currently running in Heroku https://node-harjoitus.herokuapp.com/.~~<br />
+Heroku is no longer free and I have not found alternative place to host.<br />

 ## Features